kintsugi-programmer/KintsugiStack/JS_EMG/README.md

 //Anonymous Function
 var greet2 = function(usrname){return "Hello "+usrname+" in this tutorial program ";};
+// *Consise
+// *Arrow func. are too anonymous
+// *Callback functions, meaning they are passed as an argument to another function
+// *Assign to a Variable

 //Immediately Invoked Function Expression (IIFE) const result1 = (function (usrname) {return "Hello "+usrname+" in this tutorial program ";})("Siddhant Bali");